mg14777/Traffic-Sign-Recognition/README.md

 ## Overview:
 A Deep Learning model that utilizes Convolutional Neural Network (CNN) along with dropout and multi scale features to identify traffic signs in images.
-The dataset used is the German Traffic Sign Dataset.
+The dataset used is the <a href="http://benchmark.ini.rub.de/?section=gtsrb&subsection=news">German Traffic Sign Dataset</a>.
 The trained model achieves around 96% accuracy on the test set.
 Details given in report.pdf

 ## Dependencies:
-Python
+Python<br>
-Tensorflow
+Tensorflow<br>
-cPickle
+cPickle<br>

 ## Running the project:
 1. Download the dataset from <> and put it in the root folder